 Ms. Ylen is 38 years old.

 Sara Ylen said a stranger raped her in 2001 in a van in the parking lot of a store in Michigan.
+She said that besides the trauma of the rape, he also gave her a sexually transmitted disease.

 When Ms. Ylen looked through police mugshots, she identified her attacker as James Grissom, who worked at the store of the parking lot where she’d been attacked.